harluss/react-springboot-postgres-notes-app/README.md

 This a React/SpringBoot/Postgres app.

-The main purpose of this project is learn and practice.
+The main purpose of this project is to learn and practice.

 ### Features (in no particular order)